Gloucestershire House Histories

 Rose’s interest in the history of managing flood risk in the upper Severn Estuary led to the setting up of Advance the Line, a group of local professionals whose report, Gauging the tide, has been widely accepted as a critical review of the current levels of methods used to assess and manage flood risk.
 Rose researched all the historic data for this report.

-Land drainage and flood defence terminology can be very parochial, and Rose is currently compiling The DITCHionary in connection with her role as history research supervisor for the Living Levels project.
+Land drainage and flood defence terminology can be very parochial.
+Rose is currently compiling The DITCHionary which was started in connection with her role as history research supervisor for the Living Levels project (2019-2022).

 She successfully led a Heritage Lottery Fund bid for Dedication 1315 which provided the opportunity for over 40 churches to celebrate the 700th anniversary of their consecration in authentic medieval ways during 2015.